Candlesticks

 Gravestone Doji

-• The body is at the bottom of the candle.
+Real Body Position The real body is very small and is located at the bottom of the candle.

 Insight of Gravestone Doji